networknt/light-doc/content/en/tool/minikube.md

 ### Install minikube

-The general installation guide is in the [README](https://github.com/kubernetes/minikube) and the latest instruction is always specific for the latest release.
+The general installation guide is in [README](https://github.com/kubernetes/minikube) and the latest instruction is always specific for the latest release.
 The current release instruction can be found [here](https://github.com/kubernetes/minikube/releases)